Emmanuel Louis Masqueray: Career

-New York

 He came to the United States in 1887 to work for the firm of Carrère and Hastings in New York City; both John Mervin Carrère (November 9, 1858 – March 1, 1911) and Thomas Hastings (1860–1929) had been fellow students with Masqueray at the École des Beaux Arts.
 While in their employ, Masqueray created the watercolor elevation of the Ponce de Leon Hotel in St. Augustine, Florida.
 Other important work on the boards during his time with the firm included the Hotel Alcazar, St. Augustine, Florida, 1887, now the Lightner Museum, The Commonwealth Club, Richmond, Virginia, 1891, and the Edison Building, New York City, 1891 (razed).
 Five years later, he joined the office of Richard Morris Hunt (1827–1895), the first American architect to attend the École des Beaux Arts; in Hunt's firm he helped design many notable buildings including the Elbridge Gerry residence in Marblehead, MA, the William Astor house on Fifth Avenue in New York City, and Ochre Court in Newport, Rhode Island.
 It is likely that he made major contributions to the design of the Metropolitan Museum of Art in New York City.
 He also contributed to the design of The Breakers for Cornelius Vanderbilt II in Newport, Rhode Island.

-In 1893, Masqueray opened the Atelier Masqueray, for the study of architecture according to French methods; architect Walter B. Chambers shared in this enterprise.
+In 1893, Masqueray opened the Atelier Masqueray for the study of architecture according to French methods; architect Walter B. Chambers shared in this enterprise.
 Located at 123 E. 23rd Street, this was the first wholly independent atelier opened in the United States.
 A colorful, dynamic teacher, Masqueray pleaded with his students to make things simple.
 Beginning in 1899, Masqueray made special provision for women to number among his architectural students by establishing a second atelier especially for women at 37–40 West 22nd Street in New York.
 As was said at the time, "...he has unbounded faith in women's ability to succeed in architecture...provided they go about it seriously."

-Increasingly, architectural historians are making the connection between the work of Masqueray and those who studied with him.
-It is important to have a list of those who were his students over the next decade in New York, in order to foster further awareness and research.
-According to contemporary published accounts of the exhibitions of the Atelier Masqueray, those who were his students include:

-This list is incomplete; you can help by expanding it.
+Death

+Masqueray died in St. Paul, Minnesota, on May 26, 1917, and was buried in Calvary Cemetery in St. Paul.

+According to contemporary published accounts of his exhibitions, his notable students included: